 Mr. Kuhn places a particular emphasis on eminent domain, inverse condemnation, regulatory takings and valuation matters.
-He provides strategic advice to public agencies, property owners and businesses to creatively resolve complex land acquisition and valuation disputes through effective planning and litigation practices.
-Mr. Kuhn has successfully handled hundreds of condemnation matters, including some of the largest, multi-million dollar eminent domain and valuation cases in California.
+He provides strategic advice to public agencies, property owners, and businesses to creatively resolve complex land acquisition and valuation disputes through effective planning and litigation practices.
+Mr. Kuhn has successfully handled some of the largest, multi-million dollar eminent domain and valuation cases in California.

 Mr. Kuhn frequently speaks at right-of-way and valuation industry organizations, such as the International Right of Way Association (IRWA), the Appraisal Institute, and the American Society of Appraisers.
 He serves on the Executive Board of the Riverside/San Bernardino Chapter of the IRWA.
 He also regularly writes articles on court decisions and policies impacting eminent domain for the Daily Journal, Law 360, and on the Firm's California Eminent Domain Report blog.